The City on Screen Self-Guided Walk

 - The Barbican centre now becomes the MI6 headquarters in James Bond: Quantum of Solace (2008).
 M and Bill Tanner call Bond to check on his mission as they walk through the horseshoe architecture and M learns about the fate of Edward Slate.

 - The hugely popular BBC TV series Luther (2010) starring Idris Elba was shot all around London, including locations in the City.
-Early on we get to see inside the Barbican Estate famous for it’s brutalist architecture when mastermind come love interest Alice invites Luther into her flat to discuss how to prove his innocence after he’s falsely accused of murder.
+Early on we get to see inside the Barbican Estate famous for brutalist architecture, when mastermind come love interest Alice invites Luther into her flat to discuss how to prove his innocence after he’s falsely accused of murder.

 8 - Cornhill and Royal Exchange

-- In one of the most iconic romance scenes, Cornhill becomes the snowy backdrop of Bridget Jones Diary (2011) when Renée Zellweger runs out, in her underwear, in pursuit of Mark Darcy.
+- In one of the most iconic romance scenes, Cornhill becomes the snowy backdrop of Bridget Jone's Diary (2001) when Renée Zellweger runs out, in her underwear, in pursuit of Mark Darcy.
 She finds him purchasing her a new diary and they end up in a passionate clinch on the corner of Cornhill and Royal Exchange Buildings.
 A vast stretch of Cornhill was drenched in falling snow and Christmas decorations which makes it hard to imagine that this was filmed over two nights in April.

-- Chaos comes over Cornhill in London Has Fallen (2016), where Gerard Butler plays security guard for the US President for his attendance at St Paul's Cathedral for the funeral of the British Prime minister.
+- Chaos comes over Cornhill in London Has Fallen (2016), where Gerard Butler plays security guard for the US President during his attendance at St Paul's Cathedral for the funeral of the British Prime minister.
 A terror attack occurs sparking a gun filled car chase throughout the City.

 - Cornhill is also the site of a double-decker bus chase in The Mummy Returns (2001).
 The bus drives through Cornhill with Brendan Fraser on board fighting off an army of the undead eventually succeeding when the bus comes to a stop on Tower Bridge.